Three's Company: Home media

 Anchor Bay Entertainment has released all eight seasons of Three's Company on DVD in Region 1.
-These are the original, unedited and uncut network television broadcast versions and not the edited versions which have been seen in syndication since the Fall of 1982.
+These are the original, unedited and uncut network television broadcast versions and not the edited versions which have been broadcast in syndication since the Fall of 1982.
 Some episodes include commentary as a bonus feature.
 Also, the season 2 set includes the first of the two unaired pilots as a bonus feature, while the season 3 set contains the other.

 Anchor Bay released a complete series set on August 19, 2014.
 The set was subsequently re-released on February 13, 2018, this time by Lionsgate Home Entertainment.

+On December 22, 2023, Visual Entertainment Inc. released the Official 40th Anniversary Collection of the series that also includes spin-offs The Ropers and Three's a Crowd.